MicrosoftDocs/win32/desktop-src/print/print-feature-option.md

-﻿---
+---
-Description: 'The PRINT\_FEATURE\_OPTION structure contains information about a feature-option pair, where the option is one option of a particular feature.' ms.assetid: '82c9c54b-f124-46d7-a3c9-a17fd8028412'
+Description: The PRINT\_FEATURE\_OPTION structure contains information about a feature-option pair, where the option is one option of a particular feature. ms.assetid: 82c9c54b-f124-46d7-a3c9-a17fd8028412
-title: 'PRINT\_FEATURE\_OPTION structure'
+title: PRINT\_FEATURE\_OPTION structure
+ms.date: 05/31/2018
+ms.topic: structure
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # PRINT\_FEATURE\_OPTION structure